-Three conditions need to be met before you will be able to request a FIE licence.
+Four conditions need to be met before you will be able to request a FIE/EFC/FCA licence.

 1) That you have no debt outstanding for more than 30 days.

-2) That you have provided a scan of your passport to the AFF (via the Portal, and its been verified)
+2) That you have provided a scan of your passport to the AFF (via http://portal.fencing.org.au, and it has been verified)

-3) That you have provided a 'Heads and Sholder' photo to act as your Official Photo for International event passes, and on the FIE Website. (via the Portal, and its been verified)
+3) That you have provided a 'Heads and Shoulder' photo to act as your Official Photo for International event passes, and on the FIE Website (again, via the Portal, and it has been verified)

 Anyone wishing to confirm that their FIE licence is current can do so by going to the FIE website and following the links, or clicking on http://www.fie.ch/Licenses/LicSearch.aspx and selecting Australia from the pull-down menu.

-All FIE events listed on the Official FIE Calendar for a specified season require an FIE licence for THAT season.
-The 2012/2013 Season has events starting on 1 October 2012 (Asian Cadet Championships, Bali), and ending 1 October 2013 (World Veteran Championships).
+All FIE events listed on the Official FIE Calendar for a specified season require an FIE licence for that season.

-Events requiring an FIE licence which do not appear on the FIE calendar can be assumed to require an FIE licence that is current as at the date of the event (e.g. December 2012 will require a 2012/2013 FIE licence).
-Generally, where a non-FIE event occurs near the close of the FIE year (e.g. 30 September), the organisers will accept an FIE licence for either of both years covering that period.
+Events requiring an FIE licence which do not appear on the FIE calendar can be assumed to require an FIE licence that is current as at the date of the event (e.g. December 2018 will require a 2018/2019 FIE licence).
+Generally, where a non-FIE event occurs near the close of the FIE year (e.g. 30 September), the organisers will often accept an FIE licence for either of both years covering that period.